ibm-cloud-docs/vpc/block_storage_vpc_create.md

 ```
 {: screen}

-[Select availability]{: tag-green}

-Customers with special access to preview the `sdp` profile can create data volume with the new profile.
-In addition to capacity and IOPS, you can also specify custom throughput limit with the `bandwidth` property.
+When you use the `sdp` profile, you can create a data volume with custom capacity and IOPS, and you can also specify a custom throughput limit with the `bandwidth` property.
 The following example creates such a stand-alone data volume in the `us-east` region.

 ```sh
 curl -X POST "$vpc_api_endpoint/v2/volumes?version=2024-09-27&generation=2" \